 Why Do Artworks Need Titles?

 Realist” paintings can be thought of as “iconic” as they aim to mimic our perception of the world.
 It’s not hard to make out what the drawing is.
 On the other hand, “modern art” works on the “symbolic” level.
 The painting is not of perception but representation.
-That’s probably when I would want a title.
+That’s when I would want a title.

 After all, the map is not the territory and “Ceci n’est pas une pipe